yvelikova/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_redactors.md

 </XMLRedactor>
 ```

-**Example: Redact a WS-Security username token from an XML message**:
+#### Example: Redact a WS-Security username token from an XML message

 This section shows an end-to-end example of redacting a WS-Security user name token.
 Given the following XML request message: